 A 9-day, small group birdwatching tour to Finland, running at the best time of year to see Scandinavia's owls & boreal specialities

-Our birdwatching tour to Finland runs at the best time of year to see Scandinavia's sought-after owls and taiga specialities - and has once again been extended to include two extra days around Helsinki in search of late arriving southern breeders such as Blyth's Reed Warbler and Thrush Nightingale.
-Highlights from our last Finland birding tour included Broad-billed and Terek Sandpipers, Great Grey, Ural, Hawk, Tengmalm's and Eurasian Pygmy Owls, Siberian Jay, Waxwing, Siberian Tit, Greenish Warbler, Red-flanked Bluetail, Parrot Crossbill, and Little and Rustic Buntings… and many more!
-Join us for Limosa’s 27th and 28th bird tours to Finland.
+Our birdwatching tour to Finland runs at the best time of year to see Scandinavia's sought-after owls and taiga specialities and has been extended to include an evening in a Brown Bear hide plus two extra days around Helsinki in search of late arriving southern breeders such as Blyth's Reed Warbler and Thrush Nightingale.
+Highlights from our last Finland tour included Broad-billed and Terek Sandpipers, Great Grey, Ural, Hawk, Tengmalm's and Eurasian Pygmy Owls, Siberian Jay, Waxwing, Siberian Tit, Greenish Warbler, Red-flanked Bluetail, Parrot Crossbill and Little and Rustic Buntings!
+Join us for Limosa’s 27th bird tour to Finland.

 Tour Dates & Prices